dg/dibi/readme.md

 Or you can download the latest package from http://dibiphp.com.
-In this package is also `Dibi.minified`, shrinked single-file version of whole Dibi, useful when you don't want to modify library, but just use it.
+In this package is also `Dibi.minified`, shrinked single-file version of whole Dibi, useful when you don't want to modify the library, but just use it.

 Dibi requires PHP 5.2.0 or later.
 It has been tested with PHP 5.5 too.